Loading lesson…

 The big idea: prompt injection is a category of attack, not a single vulnerability.
 Defense requires multiple overlapping layers — no single mitigation is sufficient for systems with real-world consequences.

-What is the core idea behind "Prompt Injection Defense: Protecting AI Systems From Malicious Inputs"?
+What is the main idea of "Prompt Injection Defense: Protecting AI Systems From Malicious Inputs"?

-Which best describes the scope of "Prompt Injection Defense: Protecting AI Systems From Malicious Inputs"?
+Which action would help you apply "Prompt Injection Defense: Protecting AI Systems From Malicious Inputs" responsibly?